-When an application uses a company’s trademark or IP in order to appear as an official download of the brand on Apple, Microsoft, and Android stores.
+When an application uses a company’s trademark or IP in order to appear as an official download of the brand on online app stores.

 An unofficial market where goods are sold through channels that have not been authorised by the official supplier.
 The actual products, however, may not be explicitly illegal, though the practice is generally considered harmful to the original brand,

 When a third party attempts to fool others by appearing as the genuine social media outlet or website of a brand.

 A form of intellectual property right that protects the visual design of objects.
 This includes their shape, pattern, color, lines, and aesthetic aspect.

 Intellectual property rights

 These are rights granted to people over the creations of their minds.
 This includes trademarks, patents, copyrights, and design rights.

 The act of analysing internet traffic to detect the sales of counterfeit goods, as well as the infringement of patents and copyrights.